What is rental car insurance?

 Car rental insurance works the same way as a regular vehicle policy: In exchange for paying a premium, the insurer agrees to indemnify – or protect – you from financial losses in the event of a covered event, up to policy limits.

 When you book a rental vehicle or pick it up at the rental counter, you have the option of adding insurance coverage through the rental company.
 You can usually select from several options or insurance packages.
-The cheapest policies will provide only collision coverage, while more robust packages will include collision, supplemental liability and personal effects insurance.
+The cheapest policies will provide only collision insurance, while more robust packages will include collision, supplemental liability and personal effects insurance.

 Coverage is usually priced on a per-day basis, and the package you choose applies for the entirety of the rental period.